THE AROMA OF THE KALMUS

 RHANDERS IN HISTORY

-During the Reformation in Denmark in 1536, all Danish monasteries were closed down, but there are still traces of the monks' and nuns' herb and medicinal gardens.
+During the Reformation of Denmark in 1536, all Danish monasteries were closed down, but there are still traces of the monks' and nuns' herb and medicinal gardens.
 And in Randers today there is still Kalmus plants in Gudenåen.